rayush7/Optimization_Algorithms/README.md

 # Optimization_Algorithms
-This repository contains codes for various optimization techniques wriiten from Scratch.
+This repository contains codes for various optimization techniques written from Scratch.